 Where drivers are uninsured or do not have enough coverage to compensate a person for an injury, the pedestrian that was injured has the option of recovering damages through uninsured or underinsured motorist cover.
 The pedestrian may not have been in a vehicle at the moment of the incident, but they can still use the cover to claim compensation.
 There are limits on what the injured party can recover.

 Each accident is unique, and determining the exact amount of compensation that someone is entitled to, or even guessing how quickly a claim will be processed, can be a challenge.
 Proving fault requires investigation and takes time.
 Our law firm helps pedestrians in Buffalo, NY, with their accident claims so that they can have a chance to get the full amount that they are entitled to.

 What Are Common Causes of Pedestrian Accidents In New York?

-Common causes for pedestrian accidents include:
+Common causes of traffic accidents involving pedestrians include: